Hawkynt/Hawkynt.github.io/Cipher/algorithms/MIGRATION.md

 # Algorithm Migration Guide

-This guide explains how to convert existing algorithms or implement algorithms from other sources to work with the AlgorithmFramework.
+This guide explains how to convert existing algorithms to production-ready implementations with bit-perfect test vector validation for professional cryptographic library use.

 ## 🎯 Migration Overview

-### What We're Building
+### Implementation Standards

 The AlgorithmFramework provides a **universal, composable architecture** where: